 The work feels like entering a tense, unsettled terrain.
 The sharp red against black creates a sense of pressure, almost suffocating.
 Figures sit, stand, and linger, yet remain disconnected, as if held within invisible boundaries.
 The structures seem unstable, shifting between shelter and control.
 It reads like a fractured memory, where unease quietly persists beneath the surface.

-Hallabol, BlockPrintmaking, 72 x 48 inch, 2021
+Hallabol, BlockPrintmaking,, 72 x 48 inch, 2021

 “Hallabol” feels loud without sound.
 The bold lettering pushes forward like a collective shout, yet the figures behind it seem strained, almost trapped within the act of expression.
 Barbed wire cuts across the space, turning voice into something restricted.
 The imagery recalls protest, but also control, where power distorts communication.
 It holds a tension between resistance and suppression, where speaking out becomes both necessary and dangerous at the same time.

-Supressed, Etching , 12 x10 inch ,2023
+Supressed, Etching, 12 x10 inch,2023

 This etching unfolds like a fractured memory, where spatial logic collapses into psychological tension.
 Disjointed figures, a looming animal silhouette, and the word “RIGHTS” emerge as unstable signs within a dense field of cross-hatching.
 The inversion of orientation unsettles perception, suggesting suppressed narratives and power imbalance.
 The work recalls traditional printmaking discipline while confronting contemporary anxieties, where bodies, spaces, and symbols resist coherence, exposing the quiet violence embedded in everyday structures.

-Farmer oppressed, Block print on paper,24x18 inch, 2023,
+Farmer oppressed, Block print on paper, 24x18 inch, 2023,

 This block print resists sentimentality and instead constructs a charged visual language of distress.
 The farmer’s exaggerated gaze is not merely expressive but confrontational, implicating the viewer within structures of observation and neglect.
 The carved marks operate as both form and wound, inscribing labour onto the body itself.
 Compressed space and enclosing lines suggest systemic pressure rather than individual suffering.
 Drawing from the austerity of traditional printmaking, the work situates the agrarian crisis within a broader discourse of visibility, power, and representation.